streamanalyze/sa.documentation/README.md

 6.3.3 Type translation

-Types in a specific data source are translated to corresponding types in Amos II using the following system functions: amos_type(Datasource ds, Charstring native_type_name) -> Type;
+Types in a specific data source are translated to corresponding types in sa.amos using the following system functions: amos_type(Datasource ds, Charstring native_type_name) -> Type;
 for example
 amos_type(relational_named("IBDS"),"VARCHAR");
-amos_type returns the Amos II type corresponding to the a specific data source. wrapped_type(Datasource ds, Type t) -> Charstring typename;
+amos_type returns the sa.amos type corresponding to the a specific data source. wrapped_type(Datasource ds, Type t) -> Charstring typename;
 for example
 wrapped_type(relational_named("IBDS"),typenamed("CHARSTRING"));
-returns the data source type corresponding to an Amos II type.
-Since one external type may correspond to more than one Amos II type wrapped_type is not the inverse of amos_type.
+returns the data source type corresponding to an sa.amos type.
+Since one external type may correspond to more than one sa.amos type wrapped_type is not the inverse of amos_type.
-The most common relational types and their Amos II counterparts are provided by default.
+The most common relational types and their sa.amos counterparts are provided by default.
 Both functions are stored functions that can be updated as desired for future wrappers.
 7 Physical database design

 This section describes some AmosQL commands for database space and performance tuning.